Engineering a Formally Verified Automated Bug Finder: Introduction

+Precisely, we answer the following main questions: \begin{enumerate*}[ref=(\arabic*)] \item \emph{What constitutes a reliable testing tool?}, and \item \emph{How can we engineer such a tool?} \end{enumerate*} These questions \emph{cannot be answered experimentally.} Following the terminology of Shaw~\cite{shaw-03}, they belong to the categories ``Method for Evaluation'' (\cref{q1}) and ``Method/Means of Development'' (\cref{q2}) of software engineering research questions.
+Our answer to \cref{q1} is the precise definition of T-soundness and T-completeness.
+Addressing \cref{q2}, we explain the characteristics of a T-sound and T-complete bug finder and expound a methodology to implement such a tool.
+Following this methodology, we implemented SE-based testing tools in Coq and Python.
+For the Coq prototype, we derived a formal, mechanized correctness proof.

-\paragraph*{Related work}
+\paragraph*{Related Work}

 Kapus and Cadar~\cite{kapus.cadar-17} combine compiler testing techniques and different oracles to test three symbolic bug finders.
 They reported 20 distinct bugs ``exposing a variety of important errors''---e.g., related to division.
-This is the only work on the correctness of (symbolic) bug finders we are aware of; \gls{se} has mainly been empirically studied as a methodology for automated testing.
+This is the only work on the correctness of (symbolic) bug finders (\cref{q1}) we are aware of.
+Other work mainly studies how \gls{se} can be \emph{applied} for automated testing.
 The strongest oracle used by Kapus and Cadar, the ``output oracle,'' compares the results of a concrete execution and a symbolic one following the same path.
-This oracle only works if the initial path condition is sufficiently precise to uniquely correspond to the inputs used for concrete execution, but at the same time sufficiently ``obfuscated'' to prevent the executor from dropping to ``concrete mode.''
+This oracle only works if the initial path condition uniquely describes the inputs used for concrete execution, but is, at the same time, ``obfuscated'' to prevent the executor from dropping to ``concrete mode.''
 When testing \gls{se} engines with less constrained inputs, such that multiple paths are explored, Kapus and Cadar use coarser oracles.
-In contrast, we developed a \emph{verified} symbolic bug finder based on carefully designed semantic foundations.
+In contrast, we developed a \emph{verified} symbolic bug finder based on carefully designed semantic foundations in response to \cref{q2}.
 Likely, Kapus and Cadar would have found more bugs when investing even more work on test cases and oracles; our bug finder is guaranteed to be bug-free.